udezueoluomachi/nosql-json-db/README.md

 ### Next

-Run this command your command line or terminal
+Run this command on your command line or terminal
 ```command
     npm install nosql-json-db
 ```